 Basecamp.
 On our website, we say Basecamp is a private, secure space online where people working together can organize and discuss everything they need to get a project done.
 See it, track it, discuss it, act on it.
 Tasks, discussions, deadlines, and files — everything’s predictably organized in Basecamp.
 But we want it to be more than that.
 In mid-2016, we decided to focus on helping small business owners manage their businesses and help alleviate growth and organizational pains they’re facing.
 Project management was our bread and butter for over 15 years.
 But we were inspired by how we, internally, have used Basecamp to run 37signals, and we want to extend that philosophy to our current customers and scores of brand-new customers.

 But let’s take a look back.
-In 2003, Basecamp was called 37signals and was a web design firm made up of 4 people.
+In 2003, 37signals was a web design firm made up of 4 people.
 We always had work, but we were disorganized.
 With so many concurrent projects, things began to slip through the cracks.
 Projects dragged on too long.
 We dropped the ball on key deliverables.
 We had some major miscommunication.
 As many people even still do, we relied on email for everything.
 Things inevitably got lost, people get left out of conversations, there’s nowhere to go to see what’s left to do.

 So we started looking for a project management tool.
 We tried a few tools, but they were complicated and didn’t fit what we needed.
 Frustrated, we decided to build our own simple project management app.
 A few months later we had something ready, and we immediately started using this tool with our existing clients.